Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-12-14-download-and-install-minecraft-pe-maps-zip.md

 <span id = "0"></span>
 **How to upload and share the Map ?**
-1. By the above method, you got the map file from the site / app / iCloud in Mcworld.co
+1. By the above method, you copy the map file from the site / app / iCloud to Mcworld.co
 2. Mcworld.co - Tap Upload Map - Open the maps list.
 3. Tap one map - Copy to Minecraft & Try & take a screenshot - Submit - Done!